mskelton/eslint-plugin-sort/docs/rules/export-members.md

 ### `caseSensitive`

-If `true`, enforce exports to be in case-sensitive order.
+If `true`, enforce export members to be in case-sensitive order.

 ### `natural`

-If `true`, enforce imports to be in natural order.
+If `true`, enforce export members to be in natural order.
 Natural order compares strings containing combination of letters and numbers in the way a human being would sort.
 For example, `a-10` would come after `a-3` when using natural ordering.